japila-books/spark-sql-internals/docs/window-functions/index.md

 > **Window functions** provide the ability to perform calculations across sets of rows that are related to the current query row.

-Since window functions are a subset of standard functions in Spark SQL, they generate a value for every group of rows that are associated with the current row by some _relation_.
+Window functions are a subset of [standard functions](../standard-functions/index.md) and hence generate a value for every group of rows that are associated with the current row by some _relation_.

 Window functions require a **window specification** ([WindowSpec](WindowSpec.md)) that defines which rows are included in a **window** (_frame_, i.e. the set of rows that are associated with the current row by some _relation_).